Updated: March 18, 2026

 In Lisbon, you’ll primarily find apartments, ranging from those in historic, charming old buildings covered in traditional tiles to more modern developments.
 In the Algarve, there’s a wider array of villas, townhouses, and properties with larger plots and outdoor spaces, often centered around beaches and golf resorts.
 Feel free to consult with a real estate agent in Lisbon for detailed advice.

 Public transport in Lisbon is excellent, with metros, buses, trams, and trains covering the city well.
-In the Algarve, public transport exists but is less frequent and less extensive, so many residents rely on car or the Uber app for convenience.
+In the Algarve, public transport exists but is less frequent and less extensive, so many residents rely on a rental car or the Uber app for convenience.

 The Algarve region generally experiences milder and warmer winters than Lisbon, though Lisbon still has an excellent, warm climate.
 The Algarve enjoys plenty of sunny days and comfortable temperatures, making it especially appealing for winter escapes or year-round living.